shiyuewang0418/INDE-577-/README.md

 For this project, I used Wheat-seeds data from Kaggle(https://www.kaggle.com/datasets/jmcaro/wheat-seedsuci).
 This dataset contains seed information belonging to three different wheat varieties: Kama, Rosa and Canadian, represented by 1, 2 and 3 respectively.
 It has 8 columns which represent 8 variables, I mainly uses Type, Kernel.Groove, Kernel.Width and kernel.Length for this project.
+Also, for Multilayer Neural Network, I used MNIST dataset.
+The dataset has 60,000 training data with 28x28 grayscale images and 10,000 test images.
+Images are labeled over 10 categories.
+The pixel depth allows 255 different intensities, with 0 being black and 255 being white.
+And the classes are: T-shirt/top, Trouser, Pullover, Dress, Coat, Sandal, Shirt, Sneaker, Bag, and Ankle boot with labels 0 to 9 respectively.